99designs/http-signatures-php/README.md

 Symfony requests normalize query strings which means the resulting request target can be incorrect.
 See https://github.com/symfony/psr-http-message-bridge/pull/30

-When creating PSR-7 requests you should do the following:
+When creating PSR-7 requests you use `withRequestTarget` to ensure the request target is correct.
+For example

 ```php
 use Symfony\Bridge\PsrHttpMessage\Factory\HttpFoundationFactory;